 Windows are only one half of the lighting equation.
 With options ranging from smart lighting to recessed lights to traditional lighting fixtures, you can overhaul your home’s lighting in many different ways.

-Average Cost: Installing recessed lighting costs around $175 to $225, not including the materials.
-Basic pot lights cost $20 to $60 per light on average.
+Average Cost: Installing recessed lighting costs anywhere between $100 to $500.
+Basic pot lights cost $20 to $70 per light on average.

 Average Cost: You’ll spend an average of about $100 to $200 per dimmer switch installation.